Almamu/linux-wallpaperengine/README.md

 **REMEMBER: The assets folder has to be at the same folder as the executable**

 ## 5.5.
 Running a background
+### 5.5.1.
+Getting the theme files
+To get started, you need to "subscribe" to a theme, i.e. using the [example background](https://steamcommunity.com/sharedfiles/filedetails/?id=1845706469) click the +Subscribe button.
+Steam will automatically download the files for your subscriptions.

+You can find the files in the workshop directory located in your configured SteamLibrary directory (if you can't find it, just follow 5.2 and go up a couple directories).
+The actual files are located in `SteamLibrary/steamapps/workshop/content/431960/[workshop file ID]`.
+You can use these paths directly or copy over the files to a convenient location.

+### 5.5.2.
+Running in a window (Default)
 Currently both compressed and uncompressed backgrounds are supported.
 Loading them is quite simple.
 Just run linux-wallpaperengine with the path to the folder where the background is stored:
 ```
 ./wallengine /home/almamu/Development/backgrounds/1845706469/